-Transaction costs amounted to \$20,169,599 consisting of \$6,900,000 of underwriting fee, \$12,075,000 of deferred underwriting fee and \$1,194,599 of other offering costs.
-Of the total transaction cost \$719,201 was reclassed to expense as non-operating expense in that statement of operations with the rest of the offering cost charged to shareholders' equity.
-The transaction costs were allocated based on the relative fair value basis, compared to the total offering proceeds, between the fair value of the public warrant liabilities and the Class A ordinary shares.
+Transaction costs amounted to \$20,169,599, consisting of \$6,900,000 of underwriting fee, \$12,075,000 of deferred underwriting fee and \$1,194,599 of other offering costs.
+Of the total transaction costs, \$719,201 was reclassified as non-operating expense in the condensed statement of operations with the rest of the offering costs charged to shareholders' equity.
+The transaction costs were allocated based on a relative fair value basis, compared to the total offering proceeds, between the fair value of the public warrant liabilities and the Class A ordinary shares.